vmware-archive/vcd-ext-sdk/docs/_docs/ui_plugins_overview.md

   <tr >
     <th class="concept-header-column">Extension Points</th>
     <td> An extension point essentially is a Cloud Director predefined global or contextual navigation/menu placeholder, which a UI plugin will use to attach itself to and be used for navigation/plugin initialization.
-    There are finite number of extension points one can pick from.
+    There are finite number of extension points in Cloud Director, one can pick from.
     </td>
   </tr>
 </table>